 The result of this acceleration, brought about by rapid digital transformation, has caused the gap in corporate profits between the best and worst performing brands to widen further than ever before.
 In total, McKinsey predicts the top quintile of industries that has fared well over the course of the pandemic could accumulate $335 billion additional profit, while the quintile that has fared the worst could lose $303 billion.

 Organisations that have invested in superior customer experiences, following the shock of the coronavirus outbreak, have emerged stronger than they did before it began.
 It is thought that these brands have seen triple cumulative shareholder returns against other companies, according to analysis.

-These figures are despite very volatile retail performance over the past year, with April seeing the largest drop in US retail sales ever recorded.
-Fifty percent of American households are reported to be actively reducing their household spend, while a further 20% have abandoned past brand loyalty in favour of others that were more convenient, inexpensive or had better stock availability.
+These figures are despite very volatile retail performance at the time, with April 2020 seeing the largest drop in US retail sales ever recorded.
+Fifty percent of American households were reported to be actively reducing their household spend, while a further 20% abandoned past brand loyalty in favour of others that were more convenient, inexpensive or had better stock availability.